-- A Club Fair is held at the beginning of the Fall semester.
-Many organizations (student, departmental and community) set up booths to share the purpose of the organization, display pictures and brochures describing the group's activities, and distribute information regarding meeting times. - Watch SRSU Channel 12 (SRSU television station) for information.
-The campus station will keep you up-to-date on current events.
+- The Student Organization Membership Drive is held at the beginning of the Fall semester.
+Many organizations (student, departmental and community) set up booths to share the purpose of the organization, display pictures, and brochures describing the group's activities, and distribute information regarding meeting times. - You may also stop by the Campus Activities Office located in the Morgan University Center, Room 108 and speak with Campus Activities Staff may call the staff at (432)837-8191.